lizards on broken glass

-Lizards on Broken Glass is made from White Earthenware clay which stands approximately 22cm high x 14cm in diameter.
+is made from white earthenware clay which stands approximately 22cm high x 14cm in diameter.
 It is carved with applied ceramic lizards and wriggly bits of undergrowth, made separately in a handmade press mould and attached to the pot with slip.
-The pot has then been indented with pattern and fired to 1160 c.
-Coloured glaze is rubbed into the carving and wiped away as well as being painted on to the surface area before being fired to 1080c.
+The pot has then been indented with pattern and fired to 1160c.
+Coloured glaze has been rubbed into the carving and wiped away as well as being painted on to the surface area before being fired to 1080c.
 A final layer of paint has been added and heated to a temperature of 150c to add metallic colours.
-Inspired by creatures making their habitat amongst our man made rubbish, these lizards somehow look curiously at home amongst the broken glass.
-It can be used as a vase as it is completely waterproof or enjoyed as a piece of quirky ceramic.
+Inspired by creatures making their habitat amongst our man-made rubbish, these lizards somehow look curiously at home amongst the broken glass.
+It can be used as a vase as it is completely waterproof or enjoyed as a piece of ceramic sculpture.
 It is signed and dated by the artist.
 January 2000.